Amara-ch/fingerleak/README.md

 ## ✨ Why FingerLeak?

-Modern phone cameras can capture **enough fingerprint detail from a casual selfie** to allow biometric spoofing ([Nat.
-Inst. of Informatics, 2017](https://www.nii.ac.jp/en/news/release/2017/0110.html)).
+Modern phone cameras can capture **enough fingerprint detail from a casual selfie** to allow biometric spoofing.
 FingerLeak is an open-source toolkit that:

 1. 🔎 **Detects** hands & fingertips with MediaPipe.
 2. 📊 **Scores** the extraction risk (`FingerLeak-Score`) based on resolution, sharpness, lighting, and finger area.